 "At a time of growing global competition let’s work together to make sure every child gets the best possible education and goes into the world with confidence.”

-The head of Bolton School Boys' Division Philip Britton, who was awarded an MBE in 2010 for services to physics and is Vice President (Education) of the Institute of Physics, said:
+In a further comment, the head of Bolton School Boys' Division Philip Britton, who was awarded an MBE in 2010 for services to physics and is Vice President (Education) of the Institute of Physics, said:

 “Strong and confident teaching from those well trained and with passion for the subject is key to success in science, where often the subject can be seen by pupils as ‘too difficult’.